learn-co-curriculum/dsc-quiz-importing-stats-analysis/README.md

 (X) 'Hello neighbor!
 Do you want to play football?'

+?: Question 3

-?: The function `greater_number()` takes two arguments, `x` and `y`, and returns the greater between the two numbers.
+The function `greater_number()` takes two arguments, `x` and `y`, and returns the greater between the two numbers.
 Fill in the blank to complete the function header.

 ```python